TejasPanambur/TejasPanambur/README.md

 ## About Me

 I’m an AI Research Scientist and Ph.D. candidate in Electrical and Computer Engineering at UMass Amherst, specializing in machine learning, computer vision, and self-supervised learning.
-My research focuses on advanced clustering, representation learning, and multimodal AI, supporting NASA’s Mars mission analysis and other high-impact AI projects.
+My research focuses on self-supervised learning, representation learning, and multimodal AI, supporting NASA’s Mars mission analysis and other high-impact AI projects.
 I've worked with SETI and Nokia Bell Labs on cutting-edge AI models as a research intern for planetary exploration and industry applications.

 ## Highlights